Director of Web & Interactive Content, Speaker, Host of 'Content Lab' Podcast

-What does a content manager do?
+What is a content manager?

 A content manager — sometimes also called a chief brand storyteller, content strategist, and so on — owns the creation and direction of all content marketing initiatives across multiple platforms and formats.
 The best content managers are well-liked, agile team players who are also expert storytellers, superb communicators, exceptional writers, and polished interviewers.